 My DNA Ethnicity Estimate

 One day, shortly after I moved to Dubai one of my colleagues asked me where in India I am from.
 I smiled and said ‘I’m South African, born and bred’.
 He asked ‘but where are your parents from?’.
 I said ‘They were born and bred in Cape Town too, and as far as I know we don’t have a drop of Indian blood’.
-How wrong was I!
+Little did I know how wrong I was!

 Growing up I often heard the term ‘Afrikaner’, ‘Hotnot’ (abbreviation of Hottentot) or ‘Boesman’ (Bushman).
 These offensive terms were used by persons of recent immigrant Indian descent (first or second generation) to refer to members of the Cape Malay and Coloured communities.
 We were often considered lower class by the second generation Indian immigrants in Cape Town, and if any of their children deigned to marry a Cape Malay girl or boy it was usually a scandal of epic proportions.
 So how surprised was I to see that both my aunts have a very heavy dose of South Asian ancestry, one estimated at 33.8% and the other at 26.5%.